Read sneak peek excerpts from...

 We booked a full orchestra and recorded the Jungle Cruise Main Theme demo at HUGEsound.
 I brought in mixing artist Mike Roskelley to work his magic on the tracks.
 Unfortunately, problems surfaced during the mix, delaying the theme’s delivery.

 With time running out, Randy and Gena wanted to get a feel for the flow of the music.
 I sent them a mocked-up audition package with all eight cues, substituting the unfinished main theme with a temporary placeholder.
-The placeholder was an old library cut I’d done for Warner-Chappell Production Music with vaguely similar color and timing.
+The placeholder was an old library cut I had done for Warner-Chappell Production Music with vaguely similar color and timing.
 Listening to the full package, the flow of music felt so good!
 All that remained was to swap out the placeholder and plug in the Jungle Cruise Main Theme, just as soon as we finished mixing it.

-Mike and I doubled our efforts to complete the mix and everything came together just in time for the meeting.
+Mike and I doubled our efforts to finish the mix and everything came together just in time for the meeting.
 But somehow the files didn’t get switched properly.
 We unintentionally delivered a demo package that still had the placeholder music imbedded.
 Disastrously, it was the opening cue of the audition!

 Listening to that placeholder, Mitchell Leib was not impressed.
 “I’ll pass,” he told Gena, bringing the audition to an abrupt close.